knpuniversity/javascript/knpu/ep4-reactjs/csrf-protection.md

 the method, first say if `!$event->isMasterRequest()`, then return.
 That's an internal detail to make sure we only run this code for a real request.

-Next, do not need to require the `Content-Type` header for safe HTTP methods, like GET or HEAD, because, unless we do something awful in our code, these requests don't *change* anything on the server.
+Next, we do not need to require the `Content-Type` header for safe HTTP methods, like GET or HEAD, because, unless we do something awful in our code, these requests don't *change* anything on the server.
 Add `$request = $event->getRequest()`.
 Then, if `$request->isMethodSafe(false)`, just return again.